sou121ma/Expense_Tracker/README.md

     Here is the link program working be like:</br>
     👉 https://www.onlinegdb.com/bj9rbTYxN

+## This Java console application provides a simple Expense Tracker with the following features:

 - `Add Expense:` Add new expense details.
 - `View Expense:` Display all stored expenses.